alan-turing-institute/cluster-code/docs/queries.md

 ## Troubleshooting: `pyspark: command not found`

-If when running `fab standalone` you get:
+If running `fab standalone` locally you get:

 ```bash
 /bin/sh: pyspark: command not found